 In the late 20th century, pure foam mattresses were designed to eliminate the need for steel springs.
 First was a pure latex style foam and not so long afterward, visco elastic memory foam.
 Mattresses were not done evolving.
 People tried everything including water filled, and blow up (inflatable) designs.

 In the 21st century, the next significant innovation was cooling technology.
 While many concepts were tried, What eventually prevailed was gel infusion technology.
-The concept being that the gel wicks heat from the body and disperses it through the mattress.
+The concept being that the gel wicks heat from the body and disperses it through, and eventually away from, the mattress.

 we have three excellent technologies, spring feedback